-- the internal City capital investment planning process, - the various facilities and infrastructure planning initiatives undertaken by different infrastructure agencies, - the identification of potential new and innovative methods to fund infrastructure, - the relationship between various infrastructure providers, - the use of the area planning process and growth framework as a means of identifying and prioritizing future infrastructure investment, - the impacts upon the environment of infrastructure development, and - the regional context of infrastructure.
+the internal City capital investment planning process,

+the various facilities and infrastructure planning initiatives undertaken by different infrastructure agencies, the identification of potential new and innovative methods to fund infrastructure, the relationship between various infrastructure providers, the use of the area planning process and growth framework as a means of identifying and prioritizing future infrastructure investment, the impacts upon the environment of infrastructure development, and the regional context of infrastructure.

-The Infrastructure GDP provide a comprehensive policy framework that can be used to draft appropriate implementation tools to respond to a broad spectrum of the complex issues of development and infrastructure, ranging from land development proposal review, to capital infrastructure planning coordination, to land use planning.
+While impact fees, APFO's, and/or concurrency may ultimately play a role in Charlotte's approach toward infrastructure and growth, the Infrastructure GDP provide a policy framework that could be used to develop these and/or a wide range of appropriate implementation tools to respond to the complex issues of development and infrastructure, ranging from land development proposal review, to capital infrastructure planning coordination, to land use planning.